 20+ best experiences in Tuscia, Italy’s undiscovered heart

-3. Stroll in and around the Bracciano Castle
+3. Stroll in and around the Orsini-Odescalchi Castle in Bracciano

-The Bracciano Castle as we see it today was completed between the 15th and 16th century, by the rich Roman family “Orsinis”.
+The Bracciano Castle as we see it today, with 5 towers, is the result of 15th and 16th Century renovations financed by a rich family of Roman origins, the Orsinis.
 It is located in the heart of the historic center of Bracciano and overlooks Lake Bracciano, a stretch of crystal clear water, on the shores of which the locals spend the beautiful days from May to October.
 Today the castle is a museum with more than 20 rooms open to the public.
 During the week visitors are small.
 You will feel like you have a castle all to yourself.
 The frescoes and furniture are from the Renaissance period.
 From the towers, you can admire an incredible view of the blue waters of the lake and the surrounding nature.
 After visiting, explore the alleys of the medieval village and do not miss a meal in one of the excellent restaurants in Piazza Giuseppe Mazzini.

 4. The Basilica of Sant’Elia, example of Romanesque art in Tuscia